NOTICE

 Witch hazel fluid extract

-You must talk to your doctor if you do not feel better or if you feel worse after stopping treatment.
+· You should contact your doctor if you do not feel any improvement or if you feel worse after finishing treatment.

 1. What is HEC, ointment for cutaneous and nasal application and what is it used for?

-2. What you need to know before using HEC, ointment for cutaneous and nasal application?
+2. What information should you know before using HEC, ointment for cutaneous and nasal application?

 3. How to use HEC, ointment for cutaneous and nasal application?